Restoring digital privacy — one voice sample at a time.

-Explore the manifestoThe phenomenon of the "Dead Internet" has become a tangible reality affecting most users of the global digital media space today.
+The phenomenon of the "Dead Internet" has become a tangible reality affecting most users of the global digital media space today.
 A state of doubt and uncertainty has taken hold: is the entity I am communicating with — the one sending me information — a real human being or a fabricated persona?

-It was from this standpoint that Monopeak took this dilemma seriously and worked tirelessly to devise sovereign technological solutions that restore a portion of the trust users have lost in the digital world.
+It was from this standpoint that Monopeak took this dilemma seriously and worked tirelessly to devise private technological solutions that restore a portion of the trust users have lost in the digital world.
 And from here, our latest project was born: YourVoices.

 Our platform contains no convoluted privacy agreements or twisted terms — because we simply do not own nor collect any information about anyone, unless they personally and of their own free will choose to publish it and confirm their possession of it through the unique voice sample verification.